GreatApo/BC250_ESP32_ATX_PSU/README.md

 ### Physical button and LED

 - Connect a momentary button between `GPIO 19` and `GND`.
-- If you hav an external LED, Connect it to `GPIO 23` using the correct polarity and a current-limiting resistor.
+- If you have an external LED, connect it to `GPIO 23` using the correct polarity and a current-limiting resistor.

 ### PC-state monitor